Pre-Socratic philosophy: Terminology

 Pre-Socratic is a term adopted in the 19th century to refer to this group of philosophers.
 It was first used by the German philosopher J.A.
 Eberhard as vorsokratische Philosophie in the late 18th century.
-In earlier literature they were referred to as physikoi ("physicists", after physis, "nature"), and their activity, as physiologoi (physical or natural philosophers), with this usage arising with Aristotle to differentiate them from theologoi (theologians) and mythologoi (storytellers and bards who conveyed Greek mythology), who attributed natural phenomena to the gods.
+In earlier literature they were referred to as physikoi ("physicists", after physis, "nature"), and their activity, as physiologoi (physical or natural philosophers), with this usage arising with Aristotle to differentiate them from theologoi (theologians) and mythologoi (storytellers and bards who conveyed Greek mythology), who attributed a lot of natural phenomena to the gods.

 The term was coined to highlight a fundamental change in philosophical inquiries between the philosophers who lived before Socrates — who were interested in the structure of nature and cosmos (the universe), with the implication that the universe had order to it) — and Socrates and his successors, who were mostly interested in ethics and politics.
 The term comes with drawbacks, as several of the pre-Socratics were highly interested in ethics and how to live the best life.
 Further, the term implies that the pre-Socratics are less significant than Socrates, or even that they were merely a stage (implying teleology) to classical era philosophy.
 The term is also chronologically inaccurate, as the last of the pre-Socratics were contemporaries of Socrates.

 According to James Warren, the distinction between the pre-Socratic philosophers and the philosophers of the classical era is demarcated not so much by Socrates, but by geography and what texts survived.
 The shift from the pre-Socratic to the classical periods involves a shift from philosophers being dispersed throughout the Greek-speaking world to their being concentrated in Athens.
 Further, starting in the classical period we have complete surviving texts, whereas in the pre-Socratic era we have only fragments.
 Scholar André Laks distinguishes two traditions of separating pre-Socratics from Socratics, dating back to the classical era and running through current times.
 The first tradition is the Socratic-Ciceronian, which uses the content of their philosophical inquires to divide the two groups: the pre-Socratics were interested in nature whereas Socrates focused on human affairs.
-The other tradition, the Platonic-Aristotelian, emphasizes method as the distinction between the two groups, as Socrates moved to a more epistemological approach of studying various concepts.
+The other tradition, the Platonic-Aristotelian, emphasizes method as the distinction between the two groups, as Socrates moved to a better, epistemological approach of studying various concepts.
 Because of the drawbacks of the term pre-Socratic, early Greek philosophy is also used, most commonly in English language philosophical literature.

 André Laks and Glenn W. Most have especially popularized this shift in describing the era as "early Greek philosophy" over "pre-Socratic philosophy" through their comprehensive, nine volume Loeb editions of Early Greek Philosophy.
 In their first volume, they distinguish their systematic approach from that of Hermann Diels, beginning with the choice of "early Greek philosophy" over "pre-Socratic philosophy" most notably because Socrates is contemporary and sometimes even prior to philosophers traditionally considered "pre-Socratic" (such as the Atomists).